TopoMap: A Feature-based Semantic Discriminator of the Topographical Regions in the Test Input Space: Experimental Procedure

 We compare the killing capability of each cluster aggregation with a random selection of a set of inputs having the same size as the aggregation.
 The cluster aggregation is regarded as a high density failure region if the corresponding random selection has a substantially lower probability of killing each mutant.
 In fact, this would indicate that developers choosing the test inputs based on our topographical map have a higher chance of exposing failures of the DL system than developers who choose the test inputs randomly.

-We perform this experiment on a set of killable mutants, namely, mutants that can be killed by the test data at hand.
-Additionally, we checked whether our approach can locate a region in the map that successfully kills mutant that are not killable by the whole test set.
+We conduct this experiment on a set of killable mutants, namely mutants that can be killed by the available test data.
+Additionally, we checked whether our approach can locate a region on the map that successfully kills mutants that cannot be killed by the full test set\changed{, i.e. when the number of contributing inputs in the test set is insufficient to produce a statistically significant drop in accuracy that would indicate the mutant being killed}.

 \textbf{Metrics}: To answer this question, we introduce the following three metrics computed for each mutant $M$ and then aggregated across MOs.
 The percentage of input instances gathered within the clusters $K$ in the killing aggregation $\mathcal{A}$ over the size of the entire input test set.